Some of the links in this post may be affiliate links.

 If you are lucky, Parlor Palms will also bloom for you, but it’s doubtful in a window-less area.
 I’ve had the one in the picture above bloom regularly but it is next to a window and also is several years old.

 Regardless, they will make a beautiful foliage houseplant for window-less areas!

 Why not get your own Parlor Palm on Amazon today?

 This is a fantastic plant and is pictured below from an old office of mine (with zero window), along with my lucky bamboo.
 The devil’s ivy, or Pothos, is the vine that you see rambling across my old office bookshelves.

-At the point when I took that picture, the plant was still pretty small!
-At one point, I tied clear fishing string on the walls and trained it up the walls!
+At the point when I took that picture, the plant was still pretty small.
+I even tied clear fishing string on the walls and trained it up the walls!

 Don’t ever let this plant get bone dry, or the bottom leaves will start to yellow and fall off.
 If you are attentive to proper watering, you’ll have a monster vine in no time.

 I had regular random hallway walkers at my workplace comment at how shocked they were that my plants were doing so well with no window.

 Remember, it’s about the right plant for the right place.
 Not the other way around.